Azure/azure-resource-provider-sdk/docs/faq.md

 ### Do I have to publish updates to promo codes?
 If you want to make a change to an existing promo code, simply make the edits and save.
 Those changes will take effect immediately without the need to re-publish to Preview or Production.

+### What happens to existing customers if I change the price of a Plan?
+If you change the price of an existing Plan, customers that are already subscribed to that Plan are not effected by the price change.
+Those existing customers will continue on the Plan at the the price/rate they originally purchased.